boydaihungst/Shonenmagazine-ichicomi-comic-days-downloader/README.md

 ### Usage

 - Open any chapter of the manga in the browser: For example: https://pocket.shonenmagazine.com/episode/3270375685457628827
-- Click on the "Download All Images as ZIP" button in the top right corner of the page
+- Click on the `Download All Images as ZIP` button in the top right corner of the page
-- If it asks for permission, click on the "always allow" button
+- If it asks for permission, click on the `always allow` or `permanently allow` button
 - Wait for the download to complete, then extract the ZIP file.

 ## License